MeisaChi/Unit4_repo/Project/Project4.md

 | id | title | content | price | location | user_id | cookie |
 |-|-|-|-|-|-|-|
 | 7 (int. primary key) | Boardgame Cafe (str) | There is a board game cafe, nice and simple (str) | 2000-3000 yen (str) | Karuizawa (str) | 2 (int) | 2 (int) |

-1. The user can login or create an account and the account data will be securely stored in a database 'social_net.db'
-2. The user can edit their account, meaning that the username and the email of the account can be changed
-3. The user can make a post, which will include a title (name of the cafe), context, price range and location
-4. The user can look at other people's posts
-5. The user can bookmark posts and delete bookmarks, which will be saved in their bookmarks folder
-6. The user is able to search for a post using a specific word

 ## Test Plan
 | Description | Category | Input | Expected Output | Purpose | Success Criteria |